node-ts/ddd/README.md

 ## Layers

 This library encourages layering code using the onion architecture approach.
-The main two layers that this libray provides helpers for are the domain and application layers outlined below.
+The main two layers that this library provides helpers for are the domain and application layers outlined below.

 ## Domain layer

-The domain layer sits at the centre of the system.
+The domain layer sits at the center of the system.
 It contains domain objects and domain services.
-This layer has no technical concerns like infrastructure, authentication, data access etc. The goal of the domain layer is to have a place in your application where code can be writen that models your business domains and rules in a way where those business complexities are kept separate from the rest of your application.
+This layer has no technical concerns like infrastructure, authentication, data access, etc. The goal of the domain layer is to have a place in your application where code can be written that models your business domains and rules in a way where those business complexities are kept separate from the rest of your application.

-As a result, much of the code that gets written in this layer can be read by non-technical staff meaning that greater collaboration with the domain experts and validation of expected behaviours can be performed.
+As a result, much of the code that gets written in this layer can be read by non-technical staff meaning that greater collaboration with the domain experts and validation of expected behaviors can be performed.
 Code here is easily unit testable and isolated from the rest of the application.

 The domain layer is composed of one or more **domains**.
 Domains are logical boundaries around broad groups of related logic.
 Each domain is comprised of multiple **aggregates**, which are clusters of closely related data that model a single entity in the real world.
 Each aggregate has a **root**, that represents the single point of access into an aggregate and hosts all the actions that can be performed.